AmalAlsafadi/Hotel_Booking/README.md

 # Hotel_Booking

- In this project I use POSTGRESQL to import, clean, prep data and answer some of stackholders questions.
+ In this project I used POSTGRESQL to import, clean, prep data and answer some of stackholders questions.

-This data set contains booking information for a city hotel and a resort hotel, and includes information such as when the booking was made, length of stay, the number of adults, children, and/or babies, and the number of available parking spaces, among other things.
+This dataset contains booking information for a city hotel and a resort hotel, and includes information such as when the booking was made, length of stay, the number of adults, children, and/or babies, and the number of available parking spaces, among other things.